codeme254/csharp/Writerside/topics/Delegates.md

 - **Singlecast delegates/Unicast delegates**: refers to a delegate that invokes only one method.
 - **Multicast delegates**: refers to a delegate that is used for invoking multiple methods.

+Note: all the examples used throughout this section are Singlecast delegates.

 ## How to Create a Delegate
 We can create a delegate using the **delegate** keyword.